 I’m not alone in this thought because my friends of similar age think about it too.
 We’re of that age taking care of parents if still alive and wondering about our own future and who will take care of us, if we need it.

 This weekend I’ve watched a movie, a documentary and two television series that had the same common thread.
 It’s called loneliness.

-The world is so big while you’re growing up, and your family is your “home base,” I like to call it.
-A place to go.
-A place to eat.
-A place to sleep.
-Some get more out of home than others, like guidance, encouragement and self esteem.
-Others aren’t as fortunate but gather those things along the way, hopefully.
+The world is so big while you’re growing up, and your family is your “home base,” a place to go, a place to eat, a place to sleep.

 Some people have more “home” than others.
 Guidance, encouragement and self esteem-building.
 Others aren’t as fortunate but gather skillsets along the way if they’re smart.